Lyme disease season

 So daily tick checks for adults and kids spending time outside are a must; the insects are most likely to attach to armpits, groins, heads and necks.
 A tick must attach for at least 24 hours before it can transmit the bacteria that cause Lyme, so removing it properly (with tweezers close to the skin’s surface, pulling straight out without twisting) is your last method of prevention.
 Patients who suspect they have Lyme disease should always connect with their primary care physician.

 Antibiotics are very effective at stopping Lyme disease, particularly if it is caught early.
 “If there are questions a treating physician wants help with, that’s what we’re here for,” says Dr. Kalish.
-He can be reached at 617-636-5990.

 - Reported cases of Lyme are most common among boys aged 5 to 9.